-For massage therapy, only one level of certification is needed.
-This certification is completed after you pass the licensing exam required for massage therapists in your state; the only prerequisites you need to take the exam are a high school degree and a minimum number of massage therapist training hours.
+Only one level of certification is needed for massage therapy.
+You become certified after passing the licensing exam required for massage therapists in your state.
+Prerequisites to take the exam are a high school degree and a minimum number of massage therapist training hours.

 Besides these two exams, you will also need to complete re-certification training every four years in order to keep practicing.
 In order to be re-certified, you can either retake the exam, or complete 48 hours of continuing education units and log 200 hours of massage sessions within that four-year period.

 What will I learn in my courses?

 In massage therapy courses, you'll receive the training you need to be a licensed massage therapist who can fulfill a range of client needs.
 If you plan to specialize in a particular type of massage (for instance, infant massage, stone therapy, sports massage, etc.) you will take specific courses to learn the appropriate techniques.
 Generally, a massage therapy program includes classes like: